kentsommer/dslam_bag/README.md

 ## Tips

 * Do not bag full point clouds, hard drives can't write (~120MB/s) at the same rate as the data (~290MB/s).

+## FAQ

+*Loopback Jumps*

+If dslam works well on a bag that returns the robot to its initial position, then because of drift, it might have odom value of (0.0, 0.25).
+When the odom is reset, then dslam will have thought the robot has gone from 0.25->0.0, i.e. 'jumped' by -0.25 and so will teleoport the robot appropriately.